 For an abused puppy from Tennessee, social media proved to be the answer for a month-long search for a home.

-The puppy, named Mika, had a tough start to live.
+The puppy, named Mika, had a tough start to life.
 At only three months old, she was stabbed in the face by her abuser and lost her left eye.
 She was rescued from the home where she was abused, but she was shuttled from foster home, to shelters, and back to foster homes across Tennessee.
 It was a humane society volunteer, Alexia Johannes, who realized that Mika’s best shot at finding a home might be across the country – in the City by the Bay.

 “I think it’s a great place for a dog to live,” said Alexia, who had recently moved from San Francisco to Chattanooga, where she volunteers for the Humane Educational Society of Chattanooga.
 She’d had a trip planned back to San Francisco that week, so she posted on her old neighborhood’s Nextdoor website, sharing Mika’s story.